bonitoo-io/telegraf-input-db2/README.md

 The plugin executes a python script to gather metrics.
 It requires proper installation of [python3](https://www.python.org/downloads/) with [ibm_db](https://github.com/ibmdb/python-ibmdb) extension module.
 The extension module might require extra environment variables, which must be set.

 __Setting up the appropriate privileges in DB2__
-This integration needs to execute queries on performance resources.
+This integration needs to execute queries on DB2 performance resources.
 Switch to the instance master user (e.g. DB2INST1) and run these commands in `db2` CLI.
-You should start the database and connect to the database of your choice before running these.
+You should start the database and attach to the database before running these, see [test setup example](./dev/test-db2-setup.txt).

 ```sh
 db2 "update dbm cfg using HEALTH_MON on"